Skip to content

 What is the plot of season 2?

 While the first season of The Last of Us closely mirrored the main events of the first game in the series, the second game will reportedly take “more than one season”.
-In a recent interview with British GQ, showrunners Craig Mazin and Neil Druckmann were asked if the second season will “span the entire course” of Part II, to which Mazin swiftly responded: “No. No way.”
+In an interview with British GQ, showrunners Craig Mazin and Neil Druckmann were asked if the second season will “span the entire course” of Part II, to which Mazin swiftly responded: “No. No way.”
 He refused to reveal how many seasons it would take, but did share that “more than one is factually correct”.

 Druckmann added: “Some of the stuff I’m most excited for [in Part 2] are the changes we’ve discussed and seeing the story come to life again in this other version.
 And I think it’s exciting because it leans into those feelings you had from the game, really heavily, in a new way.”